Skip to main content

 Reviewed by Michael T., Business Communications Consultant

-This model is useful because it connects the termination to documented process, not vague dissatisfaction or personal opinion.
+This model is useful because it links the termination to a documented process rather than vague dissatisfaction or personal opinion.

 Termination Letter for Misconduct